wavefrontHQ/wavefront-jersey-sdk-java/docs/basic-mode.md

 This SDK provides a `WavefrontJerseyFilter` for collecting HTTP request/response metrics and histograms.
 See the [Jersey documentation](https://jersey.github.io/documentation/latest/filters-and-interceptors.html) to understand how filters work.

 The steps for creating a `WavefrontJerseyFilter` are:
-1. Set up Application Tags.
+1. Set up `ApplicationTags`.
-2. Set up WavefrontReportingConfig to report out of the box metrics, histograms and traces to Wavefront.
+2. Set up `WavefrontReportingConfig` to report out of the box metrics, histograms and traces to Wavefront.
 3. Create a `WavefrontJerseyFilter`.
 4. Register the `WavefrontJerseyFilter`.